Richard Mosse – The Enclave

 Seeing Pink

 The photographer Richard Mosse’s exhibition The Enclave at Louisiana features a selection of photographs and a video installation of the same name, from the Kivu province of the eastern Congo.
-He has chosen as his medium Kodak Aerochrome film, which traces is origins to the US Military, who used it to identify camouflaged enemies; it reads Infrared light reflected from foliage and thus registers the greens of nature as bright pinks.
+He has chosen as his medium Kodak Aerochrome film, which traces is origins to the US Military, who used it to identify camouflaged enemies; it reads Infrared light reflected from foliage, and thus registers the greens of nature, as bright pinks.
 Mosse makes the phrase ‘rose-tinted’ the prism through which we view his images of the armed conflict in Kivu province.
 At the same time, because of the film’s past, there lurks the promise to reveal to us something we couldn’t see for the trees.
 It is through this incongruence of metaphor that we approach the photographer's images.
 Mosse himself does not seem to have sorted out the intertwined branches of thought:

 “… Aerochrome is a tool which with its nuances of pink is eccentric, surreal, almost unreal, and full of taboos.
 There is something shameful and almost voyeuristic about the material in itself. … It was the most politically incorrect solution I could think of.
 Colonialism, surveillance, the double standards of the West, photography’s authenticity — everything was at stake right there!
 All these ideas about the invisible, the taboo, and the repressed were racing through my mind in an attempt to find a way in which I could cast a new, humane light on a hidden aspect of life”.
 (Kunsten.nu)

-Surely these ideas merit some reflection, as the medium itself, its very pinkness, risks being little more than a visual gimmick.
+Surely these ideas merit some reflection, since the medium itself, its very pinkness, risks being little more than a visual gimmick.
 One is tempted to ask to what extent these works allow the viewer to experience Mosse's professed political incorrectness, while being bombarded with a pink which, in all its novelty, may overwhelm the deeper message so as to become the focus of the experience itself.

 Drag, Richard Mosse